mmenavas/hearing-trainer-react/ROADMAP.md

 # ROADMAP:
+## Features:
 - Add a score system.
 - Add difficulty levels, where the easiest level just makes you guess contiguous notes.
 The next level will make you guess notes that are 1 or 2 steps apart.
 Etc.
 - Guess note sequences.
+- Make music instrument of choice configurable.
+- Make key of choice configurable.
+- Provide ability to record melodies.

+## Improvements
+- Prevent audio files from being downloaded every time notes are clicked on.
 - Prevent pressing buttons while a note is playing or stop the current note before another note is played.
+- Disable notes until the wildcard note is heard.
 - Back button needs to indicate more clearly that pressing that button exits the current game.
-- Disable notes until the wildcard note is heard.
-- Make the instrument of choice configurable.
-- Provide ability to record melodies.
-- Make key of choice configurable.